Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Markov Decision Process Formulation

 \section{Markov Decision Process Formulation}

-Hereafter, we model trajectory generation by drivers as a Markov decision process.
-We consider a set $\mathcal{S}$ of locations (the states of the environment) through which a vehicle may travel during its trajectory from an origin to a destination.
+We start by modeling the generation of trajectories by drivers as a Markov decision process (MDP).
+Let $\mathcal{S}$ be a finite set of locations (the states of the environment) through which a vehicle may travel during its trajectory from an origin to a destination.
 We assume each location has an external sensor by which a vehicle is detected if its trajectory includes the location.
-The observed trajectory of a vehicle consists of a sequence of locations identified by the corresponding sensors $<s_0,s_2, \dots, s_n>$, in which $o = s_0$ is the observed origin of the vehicle and $d = s_n$ is its observed destination.
+The observed trajectory of a vehicle is composed of a sequence of locations $\tau = [s_0,s_1, \dots, s_n]$ identified by the corresponding sensors, in which $o = s_0$ is the observed origin of the vehicle, $d = s_n$ is its observed destination and $n \in \mathbb{N}$.